How Jelly Roll Morton, Sidney Bechet, and Louis Armstrong Composed, Improvised, and Renovated Early Jazz Music

 There were so many fine musicianers around New Orleans then, so much a man could learn from, but I was getting restless.

 Sidney Bechet (1897-1959) was born in New Orleans to a musical family.
 He learned the Clarinet as a preteen by ear, and he started playing soprano saxophone when he was in his early twenties.
 Bechet is regarded as the first truly great improviser in jazz history (Giddins and DeVeaux 106-107).

 Bechet is unusual in that he spent much of his career touring Europe.
 He is, therefore, one of the primary reasons why jazz became an international phenomenon in the 1920s.

-Bechet single-mindedly pursued performance opportunities around town, and by fifteen he was playing with the most audacious “hot music” band around—Willie “Bunk” Johnson’s Eagle Orchestra (Ward and Burns 31-32).
+Bechet steadfastly pursued performance opportunities around town, and by fifteen he was playing with the most audacious “hot music” band around—Willie “Bunk” Johnson’s Eagle Orchestra (Ward and Burns 31-32).

 By the time he was twenty, Bechet had procured an opportunity to perform in Europe as part of Clarence Williams’ Blue Five (Collier 81).

 A Swedish conductor named Ernest Ansermet commenting on a performance from this tour wrote that “Bechet was the first of his race to have composed perfectly formed blues on the clarinet” (Walser 7).